RetGal/Dayon/README.md

 Dayon! was originally developed by Marc Polizzi back in 2008.

-With his permission I moved the code base to GitHub, where it can be maintained more easely.
+With his permission I moved the code base to GitHub, where it can easier be maintained.

 ## Releases